andrewferk/meteor-mvp/README.md

-meteor-mvc
+meteor-mvp
 ==========

-An MVC-like wrapper and extension for Meteor
+An MVP wrapper and extension for Meteor